marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

 Security and Privacy Considerations
 +++++++++++++++++++++++++++++++++++

-This section provides an informal security analysis of the IT Wallet specification by analyzing the compliance with the security and privacy requirements identified in [`OpenID4VC-SecTrust`_].
+This section provides an informal security analysis of the IT-Wallet specification by analyzing the compliance with the security and privacy requirements identified in [`OpenID4VC-SecTrust`_].

 .. note::

-  As [`OpenID4VC-SecTrust`_] is still a work in progress, the security and privacy considerations described here are not yet complete and may change in the future.
+  As [`OpenID4VC-SecTrust`_] is still a work in progress, the security and privacy considerations described may change in the future.

 .. note::

-    The focus of the analysis is the compliance of the design choices in the IT Wallet specification with respect to the OpenID4VC protocols.
+    The focus of the analysis is the compliance of the design choices in the IT-Wallet specification with respect to the OpenID4VC protocols.
     It is currently out-of-scope *(i)* the analysis of the design of the proximity flow based on ISO 18013-5, and *(ii)* the analysis of the implementation; as a consequence 7 requirements specifically related to the implementation are not considered (e.g., SV-00: The Verifier must implement the protocol securely and correctly).